Skip to main content

 Integration with Production Templates

 Workstations work in conjunction with production templates to create a complete manufacturing workflow system.
-When production template steps are assigned to workstations, they establish the connection between what work needs to be done (the template steps) and where that work will be performed (the workstations), creating a seamless production scheduling and tracking system.
+When production template tasks are assigned to workstations, they establish the connection between what work needs to be done (the template tasks) and where that work will be performed (the workstations), creating a seamless production scheduling and tracking system.